Colin de Grandhomme: International career

+He was included in New Zealand squad for the 2017 ICC Champions Trophy, but he was benched throughout the tournament as New Zealand opted for the services of Corey Anderson and James Neesham throughout the course of the tournament.
 On 2 December 2017, against the touring West Indies, de Grandhomme scored his first Test century.
 The 71-ball century was the second-fastest century in Tests by a New Zealand batsman.
 He left the tour ahead of the ODI matches against the West Indies after the death of his father in Zimbabwe.